sunil-reddy-630/Vegetable_Inventory_Management/README.md

 - User login to purchase items
 - Add, remove, and update items in the inventory
 - View inventory and user details
-- Generate billing and profit/loss report
+- Generate billing and profit/loss report.

 ## Code Flow